 Close to downtown Orlando FL, multi-purpose Lake Baldwin Trail is a 2.5 mile paved loop around Lake Baldwin.
-The trail is surrounded almost entirely by the planned community of Baldwin Park with its self-contained Village Center (restaurants, Publix, etc.) next to the trail.
+The trail is surrounded almost entirely by the planned community of Baldwin Park with its self-contained Village Center (restaurants, shops, Publix, etc.) next to the trail.
 On the opposite side of the lake, a short link connects the Lake Baldwin Trail to the Cady Way Trail, making Lake Baldwin a popular side-trip for longer distance bikers.
 The entire Baldwin Park community is bike and pedestrian-friendly.
 Along with Celebration and Lake Nona, this is a new vision for people-friendly and bike-friendly urban planning.
 Through its link to Cady Way, the Baldwin Park Trail provides safe, off-street access to neighborhoods, schools, and parks.
 (Map and photos below).

 Lake Baldwin Loop Map